The Western Sydney Agrifood Mapping and Analytics project will contribute to the evidence base for specialised food industry clusters in the region.

-“As the gateway city to Western Sydney International Airport and the neighbouring Western Sydney Aerotropolis, Liverpool is a city of opportunity,” says Liverpool Mayor Wendy Waller.
+“As the gateway city to Western Sydney International Airport and the neighbouring Western Sydney Aerotropolis, Liverpool is a city of opportunity,” she says.
 “There is fantastic potential to advance the region’s agricultural, manufacturing and transport and logistics sectors and create new jobs.

 What are industry clusters?

-The industry cluster development model was pioneered by Michael E Porter, who wrote extensively on factors influencing the ‘competitive advantage of nations’, arguing that a key to national and regional wealth and advantage is the productivity of firms collectively, and the environment that supports them.
+The industry cluster development model was pioneered by Michael E Porter, who wrote extensively on factors influencing the ‘competitive advantage of nations’.
+Porter argues that a key to national and regional wealth and advantage is the collective productivity of firms, and the environment that supports them.

-Porter’s concept of ‘clusters’ – groups of interconnected businesses, suppliers, related industries and R&D institutions that arise in particular regions or localities – has become a way for companies and governments to assess the relative competitive advantages of locations and set public policy.
+Porter’s concept of ‘clusters’ – groups of interconnected businesses, suppliers, related industries and R&D institutions that arise in particular regions or localities – has become a means by which companies and governments can assess the relative competitive advantages of locations and set public policy accordingly.
 The concept of industry clusters is especially relevant when the objectives extend beyond productivity and wealth to environmental and social sustainability.

 What is the state of play with the Aerotropolis?